faizfrds/faizfrds/README.md

 Computer Science at UMass Amherst.

-🌏 Interests: full-stack development, UI/UX, mapping softwares, applied AI for conservation and health, developer tools
+🌏 Interests: full-stack development, UI/UX, mapping softwares, applied AI for conservation and health, HITL apps, developer tools

 - 👯 Researching computer vision and developing a DNA web app for the Forest Insect Conservation and Management Laboratory at UMass
 - 🌱 Prev SDE Intern at Amazon Web Services (AWS)